-We asked Travel Beyond owner Craig Beal, South America product manager Jennifer Gillmore, travel associate Nicole Cooper, director of sales Jenny Mikkelson, Asia product manager Dianna Upton, and consultant Bob Gaston for their top tips about travel to Argentina.
+We asked Travel Beyond owner Craig Beal, South America product manager Jennifer Gillmore, travel associate Nicole Cooper, Asia product manager Dianna Upton, and consultant Bob Gaston for their top tips about travel to Argentina.

 If I could give one piece of advice about traveling to Argentina, I would say:

 Jennifer: While the natural destinations in Argentina often beckon eager travelers first, don’t rush through Buenos Aires.
 The city combines European charm with Latin influences to create a hub of lively culture.
 Grand hotels, stylish boutiques, world class museums, and some of best restaurants in the world can be found here.
 Each neighborhood has its own personality inviting visitors with intricate architecture, vibrant street art, eclectic markets and local hang outs.
 I highly recommend a stay of at least 2-3 nights to kick off your Argentina adventure.

 Dianna: Plan for incredible meals – but remember that locals eat late!
 Don’t be surprised if you are sitting for dinner at 9PM in an almost empty restaurant!

 Craig: Leave a day at the end in Buenos Aires to eat (what I think is) the most flavorful steak on earth!

 Nicole: Buenos Aires is wonderful!
 While it is referred to the ‘Paris of the South,’ the city has its own wonderful and unique vibe with delicious food.
 It is also the birthplace of Tango, so be sure to take in a show!